• Skip to main content

 • ¾ cup water

-• Your favorite ice cream - we used mint chocolate chip
+• your favorite ice cream - mint chocolate chip, strawberry, green tea, mango, etc.

 Instructions

-• Scoop out the ice cream into smaller portions (you can use an ice cream scoop for this) and freeze it (this will help you work with the ice cream easily when forming the mochi - instead of working with the whole container).
+• Scoop out the ice cream into smaller portions and place them in a muffin tin (you can use an ice cream scoop for this).
+Transfer to the freezer while you make the dough (this will help you work with the ice cream quicker when forming the mochi balls - instead of working with the whole container).

 Mint ice cream balls in a muffin tray with a small tub of ice cream and a scoop on the side, marble background.

-• Pour the rice flour, sugar and water in a bowl and mix well until it has dissolved completely.
+• Add the rice flour, sugar and water to a bowl and mix until it has dissolved completely.

 Flour and water mixture in small glass bowl on marble background.